 Fast Facts: The Commonwealth

 Our values

 History and membership

 The modern Commonwealth was formed on 26 April 1949 when the leaders of Australia, Canada, India, New Zealand, Pakistan, South Africa, Sri Lanka and the United Kingdom adopted the London Declaration.
 The declaration defined the Commonwealth as a "free association" of independent member countries.

-Between April 2019 and April 2020 we celebrated 70 years of the Commonwealth.
-The modern Commonwealth was born on 26 April 1949 with the signing of the London Declaration.

-All members have an equal say, regardless of their size or economic status.
+All members have an equal say, regardless of their size or economic stature.
 This ensures that even the smallest countries have a voice in shaping the Commonwealth.
 In the past two decades, countries which have joined include Mozambique, Cameroon and Rwanda.

-The Gambia re-joined in February 2018 and Maldives re-joined in February 2020.
+The Gambia re-joined in February 2018.

 Commonwealth Charter

 The Commonwealth's principles and values have been agreed over the years by our Heads of Government and articulated in communiqués such as the Harare Declaration and the Singapore Declaration.

 On 14 December 2012, leaders agreed the Commonwealth Charter which sets out 16 core shared principles to which all member countries have committed.
-The charter covers:
+The Charter covers:

 Article 1.
 Democracy

 Article 2.
 Human Rights

 Article 3.
 International Peace and Security

 Article 4.
 Tolerance, Respect and Understanding

 Article 5.
 Freedom of Expression

 Article 6.
 Separation of Powers

 Article 7.
 Rule of Law

 Article 8.
 Good Governance

 Article 9.
 Sustainable Development

 Article 10.
 Protecting the Environment

 Article 11.
 Health, Education, Food and Shelter

 Article 12.
 Gender Equality

 Article 13.
 Young People in the Commonwealth

 Article 14.
 The Needs of Small States

 Article 15.
 The Needs of Vulnerable States

 Article 16.
 The Role of Civil Society

-We the People of the Commonwealth
+We, the People of the Commonwealth

 "Recognising that in an era of changing economic circumstances and uncertainty, new trade and economic patterns, unprecedented threats to peace and security, and a surge in popular demands for democracy, human rights and broadened economic opportunities, the potential of and need for the Commonwealth - as a compelling force for good and as an effective network for co-operation and for promoting development - has never been greater."

 thecommonwealth.org/charter

 Commonwealth Day

 Commonwealth Day is celebrated by young people, schools, communities and civil society organisations on the second Monday in March every year.
 It is an opportunity to promote understanding on Commonwealth values.

+In 2019, Commonwealth Day will be marked on Monday 11 March.

-A Common Future
+A Connected Commonwealth

-The Commonwealth's annual theme for 2021 is Delivering a Common Future: Connecting, Innovating, Transforming.
+The Commonwealth's annual theme for 2019 is A Connected Commonwealth

-The theme for the 2021 Commonwealth Heads of Government Meeting (CHOGM), for Commonwealth Day and for the work of the Commonwealth more generally is: Delivering a Common Future: Connecting, Innovating, Transforming.

-This theme was chosen because Commonwealth countries are connected by deep-rooted networks of friendship and goodwill.
+Building upon the 2018 theme of 'Towards a Common Future', this year's theme encourages collaboration among the people, governments and institutions of the Commonwealth to protect natural resources and promote inclusive economic empowerment so that all people, particularly women, young people and marginalised communities, can benefit equally.

+2019 marks the 70th anniversary of the formation of the Commonwealth, with old ties and new links enabling cooperation towards social, political and economic development which is both inclusive and sustainable.